 Amyotrophic Lateral Sclerosis (ALS) is a rare degenerative neuromuscular disease 1.
 Motor neurons — the nerve cells that control voluntary muscle movements — gradually deteriorate and die 1.
 As a result, muscles gradually weaken, twitch, and atrophy 1.
 Eventually the person loses the ability to initiate and control voluntary movements 1.

-The Centers for Disease Control (CDC) estimated in 2016 that 14,000-15,000 Americans have ALS.
-Generally, the disease occurs between ages 55 and 75.
-According to the Amyotrophic Lateral Sclerosis (ALS) Fact Sheet, some studies suggest military veterans are more likely to develop ALS.
-Ninety percent or more of ALS cases are considered sporadic, with no clear risk factors or family history.
-About 5-10% of cases are familial (genetic) ALS, and specific gene mutations have been identified as the cause.
+The Centers for Disease Control (CDC) estimated in 2017 that 17,800-31,800 Americans have ALS 2.
+Generally, the disease occurs between ages 55 and 75 2.
+Some studies suggest military veterans are more likely to develop ALS 1.
+Ninety percent or more of ALS cases are considered sporadic, with no clear risk factors or family history 1.
+About 5-10% of cases are familial (genetic) ALS, and specific gene mutations have been identified as the cause 1.

 What people with ALS have to say.

 Marie-France Bru demonstrates the use of a cheek switch and custom virtual keyboards to manipulate her computer back in 2005.